 My summer capsule wardrobe (a post to be written at another time) is pretty boring.
 A handful of tank tops and tees with shorts, of which I currently only have three pairs.
 Maybe I’ll add another pair of shorts next summer?

-Don’t get me wrong, there are so many pros to having a “uniform”.
-But keeping that uniform for months on end can get a little dry after a while.
+Don’t get me wrong, there are so many pros to having a “daily uniform”.
+But keeping that uniform for months on end could get a little dry after a while.

 The summer uniform wasn’t a problem when we lived in New England, but we are currently living in a state where the weather can be hot as early as the end of April.
 The weather stays that way through September, and even into October!